teateatea/heartbreaker/A/Classes/1/Bespoke/Eli's Downtime.md

 ___
 ### Teleportation Circle
-Teleportation Circles exist as a secure arrival points for Teleport Spells.
+Teleportation Circles exist as secure arrival points for Teleport Spells.
 While expensive, Circles are a small price to pay to prevent interference with often very sensitive deliveries.
-We at the Sanctum Esoterica do not teleport our families with anything less than the utmost assurances.
+Here at the Sanctum Esoterica, we do not teleport our families with anything less than the utmost assurances.

-Teleportation Circles require other Teleportation Glyphs in order to function as an exit station.
+Teleportation Circles require other Teleportation Glyphs in order to function as exit stations.

 #### Quote for Teleportation Circle Installation
-**Cost: 10,000 GP for assessment, contributes to your final payment.**
+**Cost: 10,000 GP for assessment (contributes to your final payment).**
 **Estimate: 300,000 - 500,000 GP, 3-5 years *(rush options available)***

 #### Quote for Translocation Ward Infrastructure
-**Cost: 4,000 GP for assessment, contributes to your final payment.**
+**Cost: 4,000 GP for assessment (contributes to your final payment).**
-**Estimate: 50,000 - 300,000 GP, depending on planar orientation.**
+**Estimate: 50,000 - 300,000 GP (depending on planar orientation).**

 **Highly recommended.** This is the equivalent to keeping a lock on the front door of your home.
 Opening a Teleportation Circle without Wards invites *any* planar being to visit, at their convenience.